 None of this is promotional.
 I am not paid by Target to do this.
 Boy, I wish I were.
 Someone let them know!

 I really love to cook.
 It's fun to find unrelated ingredients and make something out of them that's mostly palatable.

 This idea came to me while driving home from Target.
 I had bought stuff from Good and Gather, their in-house grocery brand that replaced Market Pantry.
 With its sleek and minimalist design packaging, it's easy to spot on a busy shelf.

-It was not the first time I've bought G&G items, but it was the first time I thought "What makes me go to this brand?"
+While not the first time I've bought G&G items, it was the first time I thought "What makes me go to this brand?"

-Often times, the G&G item is less expensive by a few cents.
-Target's brands (at least on the food front) have built enough goodwill with me for me to take the chance.
+The G&G item is usually less expensive by a few cents.
+Target's food brands have built enough goodwill with me to take the chance.

 Not every item is a winner - some I still prefer a different, more established brand.
-Some food items are so ordinary, there's no point in reviewing it.
+Some are so ordinary, there's no point in reviewing it.
 A baby carrot is a baby carrot, G&G ones come from the same field as Green Giant.

 This post will be in 3 sections;